consensusnetworks/graph-starter/README.md

     pip3 install -r requirements.txt
     python3 main.py
     ```
-    You should see the terminal print a history of bids and buys for the contract, like this:
+    You should see the terminal print a history of bids and buys for the contract.

 ### Development